The Atheistic God

 The atheist will argue that they do not believe in any god and be offended.
 However, their non-living mechanistic processes fulfill the exact same role as a god.
 For them it has all power to produce the world that we observe even in the face of astounding improbabilities and severe gaps in our understanding.

 Often they will claim (as Steven Hawking and others do) that the laws of nature made the material world.
 This is a mistake because what we call laws are simply mathematical descriptions of our observations.
-Certainly the mathematical formulas themselves have no creative power at all.
+Certainly the mathematical formulas themselves have zero creative power.
 Formulas can describe forces and effects, but they are specifically impotent for causing the world that we inhabit.

 Our fine-tuned universe with life on it is astoundingly improbable.
 (See Return of the God Hypothesis) The formulas of physics do not make it likely our universe came into existence in the form we observe because the formulas contain not only mathematical relationships, but also parameters - precise constants.
 There is nothing in the math that makes the exact parameters of our universe be likely.
 Statistics asserts this to be so, and everybody tacitly agrees.
 (See The Multiverse God.)